 29) Fred Kwan (Tony Shalhoub) is seen eating a snack of some sort in almost every scene he appears in in Galaxy Quest.

 30) Frank Capra insisted that George Bailey’s workshop in It’s A Wonderful Life included a pet raven for no better reason than that avian star ‘Jimmy’ was a lucky charm who Capra had cast in all of his films from 1938’s You Can’t Take It With You onwards.

 31) The phrase “Oh, hi” is spoken nine times, the phrase “Don’t worry about it” eight times, and “Oh, hey” seven times in The Room.

-33) Michael J. Fox is only ten days younger than Lea Thompson who plays his mother, and is almost three years older than his on-screen dad, Crispin Glover.
-To be fair, this is not that surprising, since most of their scenes take place in 1955.
+33) Michael J. Fox is only ten days younger than Lea Thompson, who plays his mother, and is almost three years older than his on-screen dad, Crispin Glover.
+To be fair, this is not that surprising as most of their scenes take place in 1955.

 34) Bill Murray was originally considered for the role of Han Solo in Star Wars.